scottschroeder/neovim-config/README.md

 - Linux unnamed & unnamedplus go to tmux buffer
   - yank to system buffer (and or get tmux buffers to sync to system?)

+### Status Bar
+- new windows don't always inherit the right settings

 ### Safe start
 - be able to work without any plugins